cfbastarz/MET563-3/Aula1_IntroAssimDados-BayesRecursivo.md

 <br />

-- ✅ Vantagens do Filtro de Kalman linear:
+- ✅ Vantagens do Filtro de Kalman linear
   * Além de estimar o estado do sistema (análise), estima analiticamente a covariância (incerteza)
     * Permite quantificar a confiança na análise